- What is the correct price for a pair of running shoes?

 Opposite end of the spectrum

 So we’ve seen how to fix the problem if you are selling a premium item with a hefty ticket price.
 The opposite can also be a problem: where you are giving an incredible discount and the shopper thinks of it as “too good to be true”.
-We have a solution for too good to be true.
+To see 2 examples of this read this article: Good Discounting and Deep Discounting.

 Interested in more buyer psychology and copywriting nuggets?